swapsathe/Theorem/README.md

     `mvn clean test -DsuiteXmlFile=testng.xml`

 ## Reports
 Reports are generated using extent reports, a sample report is included in the repository.
-[Here is the link to it](reports/Test-Automaton-Report.html)
+It is located in reports directory at the base of this project.

-Whenever new tests are run, they replace the existing report in reports directory at the base of the project.
+Whenever new tests are run, they replace the existing report in this directory.

 ## Nice to have if more time given
 I would like to -